The Salesforce ecosystem is full of quality applications available on the AppExchange. They can be a great addition to your organization.

 Why upgrade in a Sandbox?
 It’s because a package cannot be downgraded after an upgrade.
 Yes you read that correctly.
 So a Sandbox gives you a chance to review the upgrade before it is deployed into your production environment.

 To get started, you’ll need to be logged into the AppExchange and go onto the listing that you would like to upgrade.
-Make sure you are logged into your Sandbox in another tab already, as that will be the Sandbox the AppExchange will install into.
+Make sure you have logged into your Sandbox in another tab already, as that will be the Sandbox the AppExchange will install into.
 After clicking Get it now on the listing, it will then show you the window below.
-Click Install in a Sandbox and follow the instructions.
+Click Install in a Sandbox and follow the instructions’

 It will look as though you are installing a new trial.
 However, in a Sandbox you are given access for all internal users to use the application and the license doesn’t expire.
 Once you have agreed to the terms and conditions, you can click Confirm and Install.